-Panitumumab (ABX-EGF, VectibixTM) is a fully human IgG2 mAb that binds to the epidermal growth factor receptor (EGFR) with high affinity [21].
-Panitumumab gained FDA-approval in 2006 for the treatment of patients with EGFR expressing, metastatic colorectal carcinoma with disease progression while on or following fluoropyrimidine-, oxaliplatin-, irinotecan-containing chemotherapy regimens [22].
+Panitumumab (ABX-EGF, VectibixTM, Amgen, Thousand Oaks, CA, USA) is a fully human IgG2 mAb that binds to the epidermal growth factor receptor (EGFR) with high affinity [21].
+Panitumumab gained FDAapproval in 2006 for the treatment of patients with EGFR expressing metastatic colorectal carcinoma with disease progression while on or following fluoropyrimidine-, oxaliplatin-, or irinotecan-containing chemotherapy regimens [22].
 Panitumumab has been well tolerated in clinical trials and as a result, close observation of patients has not been required nor has pre-medication with antihistamines [23].
-The intact antibody has been shown to be successfully radiolabeled with In in high yields and has demonstrated excellent tumor targeting with low normal tissue uptake [24-25].
-Panitumumab has also been successfully used for PET imaging using Y [26-27]
+The intact antibody has been shown to be successfully radiolabeled with In in high yields and has demonstrated excellent tumor targeting with low normal tissue uptake [24,25].
+Panitumumab has also been successfully used for positronemission tomography (PET) imaging using Y [26,27].

-Extensive studies have been performed on the intact panitumumab, to date, there are no reports utilizing a fragment of panitumumab for either imaging or therapeutic applications.
-This paper represents the first in vitro and in vivo characterization of panitumumab $F(ab')2$ fragment with an emphasis on its evaluation towards both imaging or therapeutic applications.
+Extensive studies have been performed on the intact panitumumab; to date, there are no reports utilizing a fragment of panitumumab for either imaging or therapeutic applications.
+This paper represents the first in vitro and in vivo characterization of panitumumab $F(ab')2$ fragment with an emphasis on its evaluation towards both imaging and therapeutic applications.

-Materials and Methods
+Materials and methods

-Preparation of F(ab')2 Fragments
+Preparation of F(ab')2 fragments

-Panitumumab (Amgen, Thousand Oaks, CA) was dialyzed against 0.1M sodium acetate, pH 4, using a 10 kD MWCO dialysis cassette (Pierce, Rockford, IL).
-The solution was changed three times a day over the course of 4 d.
+Panitumumab (Amgen) was dialyzed against 0.1 M sodium acetate, pH 4, using a 10 kD molecular-weight cut-off (MWCO) dialysis cassette (Pierce, Rockford, IL, USA).
+The solution was changed three times a day over the course of 4 days.
 The total quantity of recovered protein was determined by absorbance at 280 nm.
-To determine the optimal digestion time, panitumumab (250 $\mu$ g) was digested at 37° C for 1, 2, 4, 6, 8 h and overnight with 2% (2.5 $\mu$ g) pepsin (Sigma, St.Louis, MO).
+To determine the optimal digestion time, panitumumab (250 $\mu$ g) was digested at 37°C for 1, 2, 4, 6, 8 h and overnight with 2% (2.5 $\mu$ g) pepsin (Sigma, St.Louis, MO, USA).
 Enzymatic activity was halted with the addition of 25 $\mu$ L of 0.15 M carbonate solution.
-The digests were then analyzed by polyacrylamide gel electrophoresis (SDS-PAGE) using a 4-20% tris-glycine gel (Invitrogen, Carlsbad, CA); samples without pepsin kept at 4°C and 37° C were included for comparison.
+The digests were then analyzed by polyacrylamide gel electrophoresis

+(sodium dodecyl sulfate (SDS)-PAGE) using a 4-20% tris-glycine gel (Invitrogen, Carlsbad, CA, USA); samples without pepsin kept at 4°C and 37°C were included for comparison.
 Samples (25 $\mu$ g) were applied to the gels both with and without $\beta$ -mercaptoethanol in the sample buffer.

 Larger preparations of panitumumab $F(ab')2$ were then generated in two stages.
 Conditions of the peptic digest were confirmed by producing $F(ab')2$ fragments using 100 mg of panitumumab.
-Following an overnight digestion with 2% pepsin at pH 4 in 0.1 M sodium acetate, the preparation was analyzed by size-exclusion HPLC (SE-HPLC) and then dialyzed against phosphate-buffered saline (PBS) over the course of 4 d, three changes per day.
+Following an overnight digestion with 2% pepsin at pH 4 in 0.1 M sodium acetate, the preparation was analyzed by size-exclusion high-performance liquid chromatography (SE-HPLC) and then dialyzed against phosphate-buffered saline (PBS) over the course of 4 days, three changes per day.
 The final protein concentration of the panitumumab $F(ab')2$ was determined by the Lowry method using a BSA standard [28] and the product was analyzed by SDS-PAGE.
-Upon completion of the analysis, $F(ab')2$ fragments were then prepared from 1 gram of panitumumab.
-In this situation, a tangential flow filtration system (Millipore, Billerica, MA) was used to exchange the preparation into PBS.
+Upon completion of the analysis, $F(ab')2$ fragments were then prepared from 1 g of panitumumab.
+In this situation, a tangential flow filtration system (Millipore, Billerica, MA, USA) was used to exchange the preparation into PBS.